soulorman/Python/README.md

-# test
-this is a bjtest
+#This is my way to learn Python